Online Teaching Certification

 Faculty Professional Development Requirements

-The following options for faculty development for online teaching have been approved by the Distance and Extended Learning Steering Committee.
-These options are designed to meet SACSCOC and THECB requirements that faculty who teach distance education courses have appropriate training, as described in PPS 4.05: Maintenance and Improvement of Quality in Teaching.
+The options provided on this page for faculty professional development for online teaching have been approved by the Distance and Extended Learning Steering Committee.
+These options are designed to meet SACSCOC and THECB requirements that faculty who teach distance education courses have appropriate training, as described in PPS 02.03.20.

-TRACS Basic, which is available face-to-face or online through Instructional Technologies Support (ITS), is required for all Texas State faculty members who wish to teach online.
-In addition, any faculty member wishing to teach an online or hybrid course is required to complete at least one of the training options listed below before teaching an online or hybrid course at Texas State University.
-Course options that meet the necessary requirements are offered on campus through ITS, and additional options include courses offered through Quality Matters (QM) and the Online Learning Consortium (OLC; formerly Sloan-C).
+Any faculty member wishing to teach an online or hybrid course is required to complete at least one of the training options listed before teaching an online or hybrid course at Texas State University.

-Note: If you already have an OLC teaching certificate, you are exempt from completing any of the training options listed, with the exception of TRACS Basic.
+Note: If you have already completed one of the training options through QM or OLC, you are exempt from completing any of the training options listed above, with the exception of Teaching Online at TXST - Supplemental.

-The Office of Distance and Extended Learning and ITS jointly develop and implement a professional development program on the Texas State campus that is designed to meet the SACSCOC and THECB requirements.
-The following ITS courses are approved for online faculty at Texas State:
+The Office of Distance and Extended Learning (ODEL) implements a faculty professional development program that is designed to meet the SACSCOC and THECB requirements.

 |QM Designing Your Online Course||None||2 weeks|

 |QM Designing Your Blended Course||None||2 weeks|